Ch0pin/medusa/README.md

 <img src="https://raw.githubusercontent.com/Ch0pin/medusa/master/libraries/logo.svg" width ="1835" height="508">

+# MEDUSA

+A modular automation framework and script repository for runtime testing and investigating Android and iOS apps, designed for penetration testers and malware analysts.
+It lets you plug in modules to bypass protections (like SSL pinning), inspect network/WebView activity, trace API calls, examine memory/crypto, and monitor malware behavior — all from a single coordinated script.
+It runs on FRIDA under the hood and ships with 90+ reusable modules so tests scale and repeat easily.

-# Description
+# Installation

-**MEDUSA** is an extensible, modular framework for automated dynamic runtime analysis of Android and iOS applications, built for penetration testers, mobile security researchers, and malware analysts.
-It serves as a centralized FRIDA script repository, allowing you to add or remove modules dynamically — combining hooks and behaviors into a single main script tailored to the needs of each pentest or malware analysis session.
-MEDUSA automates key tasks such as SSL-pinning bypasses, attack surface enumeration, network and WebView inspection, and proxy orchestration, while providing deep behavioral insight through API call tracing, memory inspection, cryptographic data extraction, and malware-specific monitoring (exfiltration, camera/mic abuse, SMS or call interception).
-With over 90 plug-and-play modules, MEDUSA makes large-scale instrumentation, triage, and behavioral investigation efficient, scalable, and reusable.

 **System requirements:**